Local Flow Matching Generative Models: Preliminaries

 \section{Preliminaries}

-\paragraph{Flow models and neural ODE.} In the context of generative models, the goal is to generate data distribution $P$, which is usually only accessible from finite training samples.
-When $P$ has density we denote it by $p$.
-A continuous-time flow model trains a neural ODE \cite{chen2018neural} to generate data distribution $p$ from a standard distribution $q$, which is typically $\calN( 0, I)$ and called ``noise''.

-Specifically, a neural ODE model provides a velocity field $v(x,t; \theta)$ on $\R^d \times [0,T]$ parametrized by a neural network, and $\theta$ consists of trainable parameters.
+\paragraph{Flow models and neural ODE} In the context of generative models, the goal is to generate a data distribution $P$, which is typically accessible only through a finite set of training samples.
+When $P$ has density, we denote it by $p$.
+A continuous-time flow model trains a neural ODE \cite{chen2018neural} to transform a standard distribution $q$, typically $\calN( 0, I)$ (referred to as ``noise''), into the data distribution $p$.
+Specifically, a neural ODE model defines a velocity field $v(x,t; \theta)$ on $\R^d \times [0,T]$ parametrized by a neural network with trainable parameters $\theta$.
 In a flow model, the solution of the ODE

-where $\rho_0$ is a distribution, and we denote the law of $x(t)$ as $\rho_t$.
-Whenever the ODE is well-posed, it gives a continuous invertible mapping from the initial value $x(0)$ to the terminal value $x(T)$, and the inverse map from $x(T)$ to $x(0)$ can be computed by integrating the ODE \eqref{eq:ode-cnf} reverse in time.
-Thus, we can either set $\rho_0$ to be noise and $\rho_T$ to be data or the other way round.
-Earlier flow models like (continuous-time) CNFs \cite{grathwohl2018ffjord} train the flow $v(x,t;\theta)$ based on likelihood, i.e. letting $\rho_0$ be noise and maximizing the likelihood of $\rho_T$ on data samples.
-Such approaches are not simulation-free and can be difficult to scale to large-size computations.
+is used, where $\rho_0$ is a distribution, and the law of $x(t)$ is denoted as $\rho_t$.
+When the ODE is well-posed, it provides a continuous and invertible mapping from the initial value $x(0)$ to the terminal value $x(T)$.
+The inverse mapping from $x(T)$ to $x(0)$ can be computed by integrating the ODE \eqref{eq:ode-cnf} in reverse time.
+This setup allows flexibility in setting $\rho_0$ as the noise distribution and $\rho_T$ as the data, or vice versa.
+Earlier flow models, such as continuous-time CNFs \cite{grathwohl2018ffjord} train the velocity field $v(x,t;\theta)$ using likelihood-based objectives, where $\rho_0$ is noise and the likelihood of $\rho_T$ is maximized on data samples.
+However, these approaches are not simulation-free and can be challenging to scale to high-dimensional and large-sized data.